KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 # Run a Docker container with a REST API in detached mode
 docker run -d -p 5001:8080 in28min/hello-world-rest-api:0.0.1.RELEASE

-# Pull a Docker image from a registry
-docker pull mysql

-# Search for Docker images in a registry
-docker search mysql

-# Show the history of a Docker image
-docker image history in28min/hello-world-java:0.0.1.RELEASE

-# Show the history of a Docker image with a given image ID
-docker image history 100229ba687e

-# Inspect a Docker image
-docker image inspect 100229ba687e

-# Remove a Docker image
-docker image remove mysql

-# Remove a Docker image with a given image name and tag
-docker image remove in28min/hello-world-java:0.0.1.RELEASE

 # Remove a Docker container with a given container ID or name
 docker container rm 3e657ae9bd16